 - Rinse the quinoa with more water.

-- Thoroughly drain it and set the jar with lid or mesh upside down in a container to catch excess dripping water.
+- Thoroughly drain the water from it and set the jar with either the lid or mesh upside down in a container to catch excess dripping water.

-- Every 4 – 7 hours, rinse with water, pour out and put upside down over bowl.
+- Every 4 – 7 hours, rinse them with water, pour out the water, and then put the jar upside down over a bowl.
 Although the time does not have to be exact, make sure it is not sitting for too long before being rinsed.

 - Sprouting quinoa will take about 1-2 days.
 Little thin sprouts will come out of the grains.

-- Store the quinoa sprouts in a glass jar in the fridge; eat within a few days.
+- Store the quinoa sprouts in a glass jar in the fridge; eat the quinoa sprouts within a few days.